ojullien/oseille.css/.github/SECURITY.md

 If you have encountered a potential security vulnerability in this project,

-please report it to us at <security@oseille.tech>.
+please report it to us at <ojullien@netcourrier.com>.
 We will work with you to

 verify the vulnerability and patch it.